KrishanBhasin/security-advice/index.md

 - Use this when calling landline numbers or people who do not have WhatsApp.
    - Try to convince your contacts to also use WhatsApp!

-## WhatsApp

-[WhatsApp](https://www.whatsapp.com/) is the most secure messenger service in wide use.
-A few others are _technically_ more secure but WhatsApp is so pervasive that you probably have it installed on your phone already, and so does the person you want to talk to.

-- Default to having conversations on WhatsApp
-- **Don't write anything down you can't risk leaking**
-  - Leaks happen.
-Screenshots, stolen phones, aggrieved colleagues
-- On computers, use the [WhatsApp Web](https://web.whatsapp.com/) interface
-  - _Always_ log out afterwards, or someone else can use your computer to see your messages

 ## Email
 Email is _very insecure_.
 Unfortunately it's also very important.
 Never use it for anything that needs to be kept secret unless you have to.